Strategic Innovation Fund: Cultivate Grants

 - regular and ongoing operating activities

-The Strategic Innovation Fund is not designed to support artistic innovation.
-Projects that primarily focus on creating, producing, programming or presenting artistic work should seek support through the Council’s regular funding programs.
-Costs related to content creation, artistic creation and media production are subject to limits.
+Projects that primarily focus on artistic professional development, development and presentation of festivals, symposia, conferences, or other similar events, creating, producing, programming or presenting artistic work should seek support through the Council’s regular funding programs.
+Costs related to professional arts training, content creation, artistic creation and media production are subject to limits and must be justified and relevant to the delivery of your project.

 You can’t apply for activities that occur before the deadline, those that receive funding from another Canada Council program or those on the general list of ineligible activities.